Health Newcomer: The Patient Advocate

 hiring an advocate.

-Still, if you can afford it, the services of the right advocate could end up saving
+But if you can afford it, the services of the right advocate could end up saving you

 Services for hire

 Healthcare management.
-Major conditions can result in piles of bills and insurance forms.
-Some advocates
+Major health conditions can result in piles of bills and insurance forms.
+Some patient

 Condition and treatment education.
-People diagnosed with cancer, heart disease, or any other complex condition can hire
+People diagnosed with cancer, heart disease, or other complex conditions can hire

 an advocate to answer questions.
 An advocate can also look into related clinical trials

-to make sure the right questions are asked and important procedures are followed.
+advocate can make sure the right questions are asked and important procedures are

 Facility searches.
-Hiring an advocate to research and present suitable nursing or stroke rehabilitation
+Hiring a patient advocate to research suitable nursing or stroke rehabilitation choices

-choices can help save money.
-This is especially helpful if the loved one in need of
+can help save money.
+This is especially helpful if the person who needs care is in